 Phreaks learned to record the tones the operator dialed to patch the call through.
 Then, they could mimic the tones either by whistling or by purchasing a blue box device (an illegal preprogramed dialler), altogether circumventing the operator.
 Before the days of Apple, Steve Wozniak and Steve Jobs built and sold blue boxes.

 One of the earliest phone phreaks, Joybubbles was a blind man with perfect pitch who could hum the tones.
 Today we’d call him a white hat hacker; he often reported his own fraud to the phone company, hoping they would hire him.
-A phreak named John Draper learned the toy whistle found in boxes of Cap’n Crunch cereal produced the precise 2600 hertz frequency needed to manipulate the phone system—and earned the name Captain Crunch in the doing.
+A phreak named John Draper learned from others that the toy whistle found in boxes of Cap’n Crunch cereal produced the precise 2600 hertz frequency needed to manipulate the phone system—and he earned the name Captain Crunch in the doing.
 Some even trained canaries to sing the tone.

 Many phreaks viewed the phones as one large computer system that could be radically altered once the infrastructure was known.
 As Captain Crunch told Esquire Magazine in 1971, “I’m learning about a system.
 The phone company is a System.
 A computer is a System.
 Do you understand?
 If I do what I do, it is only to explore a System.
 Computers.
 Systems.
 That’s my bag.
 The phone company is nothing but a computer.”

 Prefiguring computer hackers, phreaks were interested in decoding systems and playfully experimenting with the communications infrastructure.
 As phone companies developed more sophisticated technology, phreaking became more difficult.
 But, there are some groups, such as Phone Losers of America, still actively phreaking the system.